LiteLDev/liteloaderbds-plugin-template/README.md

     * **Plugin.pdb** is the program database for debugging.
 Put it into the **plugin** directory of LiteLoaderBDS, and the time your plugin crashes accidentally, you can get a readable crash report in the **log** directory.

 2. Run LiteLoaderBDS.

+### Edit README.md and LICENSE

+You ought not to keep the original README.md, for it contains instructions on how to build your own plugin, which might not fit your plugin repository.
+The README.md of your repository should contain instructions on how to build, install and use your plugin.

+You don't necessarily want your repository to be open sourced under the Unlicense, so please choose your own license in place of the `LICENSE` file.

+## License

+This repository is open source under the Unlicense.
+Please refer to [the license file](LICENSE) for further information.